pyember/ember-v2/docs/xcs/JIT_OVERVIEW.md

 ### Graph Execution

-Both systems build XCSGraph objects that can be executed with different schedulers:
+Both systems build Graph objects that can be executed with different schedulers:

 - **TopologicalScheduler** - Serial execution following dependencies
 - **TopologicalSchedulerWithParallelDispatch** - Parallel execution where possible